geoserver/geoserver/doc/en/user/source/webadmin/security/auth.rst

        Only applicable when the *Use LDAP groups for authorization( parameter is **checked**.
    * - Admin Group
      - Name of the group to be mapped to Administrator role (defaults to ADMINISTRATOR).
 Example: ``ADMIN``.
 Adds the role ROLE_ADMINISTRATOR if the user belongs to a group named ADMIN (case insensitive)
+   * - Group Admin Group
+     - Name of the group to be mapped to Group Administrator role (defaults to GROUP_ADMIN).
+Example: ``GROUPADMIN``.
+Adds the role ROLE_GROUP_ADMIN if the user belongs to a group named GROUPADMIN (case insensitive)
    * - User Group Service
      - The user/group service to use for role assignment.
 Only applicable when the *Use LDAP groups for authorization* parameter is **cleared**.